AlecAivazis/universal-forms/README.md

 ### Customizing the React component

-In order to customize the look and feel of the form, the `UniversalFormComponent` has the following properties which style and customize the specified form elements:
+Customizing the look and feel of the form, is as easy as passing in a few props to the `UniversalFormComponent`.
+Here is the complete list of props accepted by the `UniversalFormComponent`, all of which are optional:

+* `onSubmit`: Custom handler to fire when the submit button is clicked.
+Will be passed the form data as a JSON object.
+* `action`: The URI to POST to.
+* `method`: Sets the method used when submitting the form.
+This prop is only used if `action` is set.
+* `submitText`: Sets the text of the submit button.
+Defaults to `"Submit"`.
+* `style`: Styles the form element as a whole.
-* `fieldStyle` styles the element that contains the label and the appropriate widget
+* `fieldStyle`: Styles each field element (an element that contains the label and the appropriate widget for each given field).
-* `widgetStyle` styles the field widget.
-Additional styles can be passed as paramters when created.
+* `widgetStyle`: Styles each field widget.
+Additional styles can be passed as parameters when created.
-* `labelStyle` styles the label container
+* `labelStyle`: Styles each label element.
-* `submitButtonStyle` styles the submit button
+* `submitButtonStyle`: Styles the submit button.
-* `submitContainerStyle` styles the container around the submit button.
+* `submitContainerStyle`: Styles the container around the submit button.
 Useful for defining its own alignment.
-* `submitText` sets the text of the submit button.
-* `method` sets the method used when submitting the form.
-This prop is only used if `action` is set.